 Each agency and county in Arizona might have specific rules and forms.
 This means you should contact the agency or municipality directly to ask about the required procedures.

-Under ARS 12-821.01, people who are injured by governmental employees must file a notice of claim with the responsible agency no later than 180 days after the accident happens.
+Under ARS 12-821.01, people who are injured by governmental employees must file a notice of claim with the responsible agency no later than 180 days after the accident happens, as required by law for car accidents.

 Once the agency or entity receives the notice, it will have sixty days to accept or deny it.
 A denial may be sent in writing.
 If the agency or entity does not respond to the notice within 60 days, it is deemed to have been denied.